Frequently Asked Questions (FAQs)

 Secondary and Post-Secondary contestants may better prepare for the event by working out code.sprint challenges from previous editions.

 Secondary level contestants may further prepare themselves for the challenge by working out the workbook that leads to an MQF3 certification – check the accreditation section.

-Contestants register by filling their details in the form available in the registration section within the respective category: Secondary, Post-Secondary or Undergraduate.
+Contestants register by filling their details in the form available in the registration section within the respective category: Secondary, Post-Secondary, Undergraduate or Software Developers.

-Registration for the Secondary category will be done by the students, together with their parents/guardians.
+Registration for the Secondary category has to be done by the students, together with their parents/guardians.
 The students’ Computing teacher will then be notified and approve the registration.
 Registrations for the secondary category are open to three contestants per school.

 Contestants can use books and notes or access online resources as needed during the event.
 The aim is to create a realistic coding scenario, similar to industry reality and to move the focus from learning-by-rote to learning problem-solving.